ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

   ...
 ```

-Here, inference will detect that `counter` does not escape and will allocate
+Here, inference will detect that `counter` does not escape and will stack-allocate
-the reference locally.
+the reference (assuming that `incr` takes its argument `local_`ly).
 However, this changes if we try to abstract out
 `counter` to its own module:

 ```ocaml